ucirkel/archplan-ddd/README.md

-# DDD Patterns
+# DDD patterns

-The DDD Patterns library provides Java annotations that indicate the conceptual use of Domain-Driven Design patterns (Eric Evans, 2003).
+The DDD patterns library provides Java annotations to indicate the use of Domain-Driven Design (DDD) patterns (Eric Evans, 2003) in code.

 ## License